The doctors are in: Greater Phoenix healthcare education hub

 Phoenix boasts unique healthcare education models

-The Phoenix Biomedical Campus (PBC) is a 30-acre complex in downtown Phoenix with more than 6 million square feet of research, academic and clinical facilities for students earning advanced degrees in medical professions.
+The Phoenix Biomedical Campus (PBC) is a 30-acre complex in downtown Phoenix with almost two million square feet of research, academic and clinical facilities for students earning advanced degrees in medical professions.
 The healthcare education campus was established in 2004 in partnership with the Arizona Board of Regents, Arizona State University, Northern Arizona University, the University of Arizona and the City of Phoenix.

-The PBC is home to a number of world-class health and bioscience facilities including Mayo Clinic, Dignity Health St. Joseph’s Hospital & Medical Center, Translational Genomics Research Institute, National Institute of Diabetes and Digestive and Kidney Disorders, University of Arizona College of Pharmacy-Phoenix and the U.S. Dept. of Veteran Affairs office.
+The PBC is home to a number of world-class health and bioscience facilities including Dignity Health St. Joseph’s Hospital & Medical Center, Translational Genomics Research Institute, National Institute of Diabetes and Digestive and Kidney Disorders, University of Arizona College of Pharmacy-Phoenix and the U.S. Dept. of Veteran Affairs office.

 In March 2019, ASU and Wexford Science + Technology broke ground on a new building, the PBC Innovation Center, at the Phoenix Biomedical Campus.
 Wexford Science + Technology is a real estate development company that works exclusively with universities, academic medical centers and research institutions to develop vibrant, mixed-use, amenity-rich knowledge communities.